National Coalition Against Domestic Violence: Take a Stand for Healthy Relationships

 Take A Stand FOR Healthy Relationships teaches students how to understand and build healthy relationships.
-New standards-aligned curriculum will encourage important skills in communication, self-awareness, and emotional intelligence.
-With self-paced modules and lesson plans, students will garner skills in communication, self-awareness and emotional intelligence to help them build healthy relationships.
+With self paced modules and lesson plans students will acquire skills in communication, self awareness and emotional intelligence to help them build healthy relationships.
 Accompanying educator guides provide school staff with strategies to support students through the critical content.

 Disarm Domestic Violence

 National Coalition Against Domestic Violence, the Educational Fund to Stop Gun Violence, the Alliance for Gun Responsibility Foundation, and the Prosecutors Against Gun Violence have teamed up to launch a new initiative: Disarm Domestic Violence.
 The Disarm Domestic Violence website is intended to allow advocates, gun violence prevention activists, survivors, victims, law enforcement officers, prosecutors, and others to research state-specific laws on domestic violence-related protective order firearm removals and take steps to remove guns from armed abusers.

+Hope & Power for Your Personal Finances: A Rebuilding Guide Following Domestic Violence

+Financial barriers and control are often a reason victims do not have the agency to leave their situations.
+In partnership with The National Endowment for Financial Education, the program aims to assist and rebuild the financial situations of those who are leaving domestic violence situations.